DrakonianMight/deepwavespectra/README.md

 Full details are in the following paper:

+## Guide for users

+The models provided were trained with years of data at a single location, it is strongly advised that new models be trained for other locations.

 ## Repository Structure

-/examples: Example scripts demonstrating the usage of the ML models.
+* examples: Example scripts demonstrating the usage of the ML models.

-/test_cases: Test cases for validating model performance and configuration.

-/data: Sample datasets for training and testing the models.
+* data: Sample datasets for training and testing the models.

-/models: Pre-trained models and configurations for various scenarios.
+* models: Pre-trained models and configurations for various scenarios.

 ## Getting Started